Zhao Wei

-Zhao Wei (Zhào Wēi (赵薇, 趙薇); born 12 March 1976), also known as Vicky Zhao or Vicki Zhao, is a Chinese actress, singer, filmmaker, and businesswoman.
-Regarded as one of China's Four Dan Actresses, she rose to fame for her role in the television series My Fair Princess (1998–1999), followed by a series of popular dramas and films, such as Romance in the Rain (2001), Shaolin Soccer (2001), Moment in Peking (2005), Painted Skin (2008), Mulan (2009), Dearest (2014), for which she won the Hong Kong Film Award for Best Actress, Lost in Hong Kong (2015) and Tiger Mom (2015).
+Zhao Wei (Zhào Wēi (赵薇, 趙薇); born 12 March 1976), also known as Vicky or Vicki Zhao, is a Chinese actress, singer, filmmaker, and businesswoman.
+Regarded as one of China's Four Dan actresses, she rose to fame for her role in the television series My Fair Princess (1998–1999), followed by popular dramas and films such as Romance in the Rain (2001) and Shaolin Soccer (both 2001), Moment in Peking (2005), Painted Skin (2008), Mulan (2009), and Tiger Mom (2015).
+For her performance in the drama film Dearest (2014), Zhao won the Hong Kong Film Award for Best Actress.

 Zhao made her directorial debut with So Young (2013), which is a commercial and critical success.
 She is also a singer with 7 albums and the second largest shareholder of Alibaba Pictures.
 Zhao ranked 80th on Forbes China Celebrity 100 list in 2013, 22nd in 2014, 7th in 2015, and 28th in 2017.

-Since 27 August 2021, Zhao has been blacklisted by the Chinese government for unknown reasons, with most content featuring her removed from the Chinese Internet.
+Since 27 August 2021, Zhao has been blacklisted by the Chinese government, with most content featuring her removed from the Chinese Internet.

 Early life

-Born and brought up in Wuhu, Anhui, Zhao is the second child to Zhao Jiahai (赵家海 (Zhào Jiāhǎi)), an engineer, and Wei Qiying (魏启颖 (Wèi Qǐyǐng)), a primary school teacher, She has an elder brother, Zhao Jian (赵健 (Zhào Jiān); born 1969), who is her business partner and a major shareholder of production company Zhejiang Talent.
-Zhao Jian's ex-wife Chen Rong (陈蓉 (Chén Róng)), whom he divorced in 2017, used to be Zhao Wei's manager.
+Born and brought up in Wuhu, Anhui, Zhao is the second child to Zhao Jiahai (赵家海 (Zhào Jiāhǎi)), an engineer, and Wei Qiying (魏启颖 (Wèi Qǐyǐng)), a primary school teacher.
+She has an elder brother, Zhao Jian (赵健 (Zhào Jiān); born 1969), who is her business partner and a major shareholder of production company Talent Television & Film.
+Zhao Jian's ex-wife Chen Rong (陈蓉 (Chén Róng)), whom he divorced in 2017, used to be Zhao's manager.

-After middle school, Zhao entered Wuhu Normal School, a secondary vocational school.
-She also received training in piano, dance, and Chinese ink wash painting.
+Zhao attended Wuhu Normal School Affiliated Primary School for her elementary education, Wuhu No. 17 Middle School for junior high, and Wuhu Normal School, a secondary specialized school.
+After graduating from Wuhu Normal School in 1994, she enrolled in the Xie Jin Heng Tong Star Academy of Performing Arts (now the Xie Jin Film & Television Art College of Shanghai Normal University) as part of its first cohort of students.
+In 1996, she was admitted to the Beijing Film Academy with the highest entrance examination score in the country.
+She graduated in 2000 with a bachelor's degree in performing arts, earning a score of 90 out of 100 on her graduation thesis.